 Bihar: Congress leader Rahul Yadav shot dead in Vaishali

 Patna, Dec 28: The Congress leader Rahul Yadav shot dead in Vaishali, Bihar by unidentified assailants on Saturday.
+The Congress leader's murder reportedly took place at around 6:30 am near a gym on Cinema Road in Vaishali.

+The deceased was on his morning routine to reportedly walk 3 km from his house located in Meenapur village to Cinema Road when he was shot dead.

+The Sub-Divisional Police Officer (SDPO) Raghav Dayal said that Yadav was shot dead today early morning and round five shots were fired.

+He also added that the victim was immediately taken to Safdar Hospital where he was declared dead.
+Cops are also checking footage from the CCTVs installed in nearby areas.

-The Police has begun investigation in this matter.
+The Police have begun an investigation in this matter.

-Earlier, in October this year Hindu Mahasabha leader, Kamlesh Tiwari was shot dead at his office by unidentified assailants in a broad daylight in in the Naka area of Lucknow in Uttar Pradesh.
+Earlier, in October this year Hindu Mahasabha leader, Kamlesh Tiwari was shot dead at his office by unidentified assailants in a broad daylight in the Naka area of Lucknow in Uttar Pradesh.

 Shiv Sena leader Shekhar Jadhav shot at in Mumbai's Vikhroli; assailant nabbed